Sowapps/orpheus-inputcontroller/README.md

 # orpheus-inputcontroller
-Input COntroller Lbirary for Orpheus, Apply MVC to you application
+Input Controller Library for Orpheus, Apply MVC to you application